SebastianGranadosJ/StarkAdvisorBackend/README.md

 The model returns a **sentiment label** (positive/negative) and a **confidence score**.

-#### **4. Smart Storage With Duplication Filtering**
+#### **4. Smart Storage & Duplicate Prevention**
-All processed news items are stored in **MongoDB**, along with:
+All processed news items are stored in **MongoDB** along with their sentiment and scrape metadata.
-- Sentiment prediction
-- Scraping timestamp metadata

-Before inserting any article, the system checks:
-- Whether it has already been scraped
-- Whether its publication date is older than the last scraping session

-This ensures efficient crawling and avoids duplicate entries.
+Before saving, the system filters out articles already scraped or older than the last session, ensuring efficient crawling with no duplicates.